Anniversary

-An anniversary is the date on which an event took place or an institution was founded in a previous year, and may also refer to the commemoration or celebration of that event.
-The word was first used for Catholic feasts to commemorate saints.
+An anniversary is the date on which an event took place or an institution was founded.

 Most countries celebrate national anniversaries, typically called national days.
 These could be the date of independence of the nation or the adoption of a new constitution or form of government.
 There is no definite method for determining the date of establishment of an institution, and it is generally decided within the institution by convention.
 The important dates in a sitting monarch's reign may also be commemorated, an event often referred to as a "jubilee".